 The person may specify that some decisions must be made jointly (eg whether to sell the person’s house) but others can be made severally (eg day-to-day matters like making doctor’s appointments).

 2. Fill in the LPA form

-The forms need to be signed by:
+The forms must be signed by:

-The person making the LPA
+- the person making the LPA

-The person being nominated as attorney
+- the person nominated as attorney

 3. Register the LPA